zamfofex/dummyette/documentation/main.md

 deno run -A .../dummyette/main.js openings "$openings_path" ...
 ~~~

 By default, no opening book is used.
 One can be specified using the `openings` specifier.
-An opening book is a JSON file containing information about openings that the bot will use.
+An opening book is a Polyglot `.bin` file that the bot will use for openings.

-TODO: Explain the opening book format more thoroughly.

 specifier ordering
 ---